Skip to main content

 Exercise, particularly resistance training, has been shown to cause an acute increase in testosterone levels.
 This type of physical stress, when applied in appropriate doses, acts as a positive stimulus for the endocrine system.
 It improves insulin sensitivity, which is closely linked to hormonal health, and helps manage body composition.

 A lower body fat percentage is associated with lower levels of aromatase, the enzyme that converts testosterone to estrogen, which is beneficial for maintaining a healthy hormonal balance.
-The key is to balance intense exercise with adequate recovery to avoid tipping into a state of and elevated cortisol, which would be counterproductive.
+The key is to balance intense exercise with adequate recovery to avoid tipping into a state of chronic stress and elevated cortisol, which would be counterproductive.

 Lifestyle Factors and Their Impact on HPG Axis Recovery